jacobmix/moonlight-chrome/documentation.md

 ## Method 2:

 Download `Source code (zip)` Extract it, and move the contents somewhere you’ll remember, and not move around.
 (Something like `C:\Unpacked Chrome Extensions\Moonlight-chrome` for example)

-If you can’t see file extensions [here](https://www.howtohaven.com/system/show-file-extensions-in-windows-explorer.shtml)’s how to.
-And if you need an extractor/compresser.
-Get something like [WinRAR](http://www.rarlab.com/download.htm) or [7Zip](http://www.7-zip.org/download.html) Most likely you want the `64-bit x64` version.
-But [here](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64)’s how you can check if your  PC is 32-bit or 64-bit.

 Go to `chrome://extensions/` Make sure `Developer Mode` is on, and click `Load unpacked extension...`
 Then find, and select the `Moonlight-chrome` folder you moved.